glasnt/foods/_posts/2020-07-14-almond-biscuit.md

     1. Bake at 180°C for 15 minutes.
 Cookies will be golden, but still soft, and will harden on cooling
 ---

+These bikkets are tasty af, and freeze really well.

 This recipe is adapted from the first cookbook written by the first MasterChef AU winner, [Julie Goodwin](https://www.penguin.com.au/books/our-family-table-9781742753058).

-As with any cookie dough, this freeze exceptionally well.
 I tend to make a batch and bake as needed.
+They melt in the mouth and are very moreish (so only baking a few at a time is a really good idea for me!)

 ![Prebaking](/images/food/almond-pre.jpg)